ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 ````

 Relaxed JSON has comments, doesn't require most of the quotes, and
-doesn't care much about the comma's.
+doesn't care much about the commas.

 ````
 // Really Relaxed JSON